rpdecks/biblechallenges/README.md

 ##Tests

+*This app uses seed data on the test db, so please be sure to run `rake db:seed RAILS_ENV=test` when cloning and before starting to work on it.

 Run the Spork test server ` $ spork`.
 It forks a copy of the server each time you run the tests rather than using the Rails constant unloading to reloadthe files.
 Way faster!!

 Then in a different console ` $ time rspec` (it will run all the specs).